 Bull Arab

-Bull Arabs are tough, active, large size dogs that are exceptional hunters of wild pigs and other feral animals.
-They are loyal, confident and even-tempered, making them excellent guard dogs and, if well socialised and trained, good companions.
+Bull Arabs are tough, active, large-sized dogs that are exceptional hunters of wild pigs and other feral animals.
+They are loyal, confident and even-tempered, making them excellent guard dogs and, if well socialised and trained, kind and obedient companions.
+They like to perform tasks independently and some can be bad-tempered, dominant, stubborn, and overly confident.

 Recommended forExperienced owners, farm living